adamsinnott/WakeOnLAN/README.md

 # WakeOnLAN

-This app will wake a computer up based on its MAC Address.
+This was a weekend project with the goal, to wake a computer up based on its MAC Address.

 It was created with help from the following three resources: